npgrosser/autowired/README.md

 ```

-With this, we've reduced the context class to a single line of code.
-The notification controller was the only component
+We have simplified the context class to a single line of code.
+As the `NotificationController` was the only component
-that we needed to expose as a public property of the context. _autowired_ handles the instantiation of all other
+that needed to be exposed as a public property, it is the only one we explicitly define.
-components and their injection into the notification controller.
+_autowired_ now handles the instantiation of all components and their dependencies for us.
+Components can be either dataclasses or traditional classes.
+The only requirement is that they are properly annotated with type hints to allow _autowired_ to resolve their
+dependencies automatically.

 Note that the component classes remain unaware of the context and the _autowired_ library.
 They don't require any special base class or decorators.
 This is a fundamental design principle of _autowired_.